MLHale05/test_stuff_/README.md

 # Test Stuff Readme
-This repository is to test out the AWS virtual machine, Cloud Nine (9?)
+This repository is to test out the AWS virtual machine, Cloud9 So yeah
-SO yeah